hamza-boudouche/homelab-tooling/reboot-on-unplug/README.md

 # Reboot on unplug

-A small utility script that reboots its host when it detects that a USB device was unplugged, used during the headless install of servers in my homelab.
+A small utility script that reboots its host when it detects that a USB device was unplugged.
+It is used during the headless install of servers in my homelab.

 The USB is identified with its vendor ID and model ID given as parameters.